Steellow/discord-channel-helper/README.md

 Then add a `BOT_TOKEN` environment variable and you're good to go!
 I'm hosting this on [Fly.io](https://fly.io/), but should work everywhere.

+### Fly.io instance + local development

+If you're running this bot on Fly.io but still want to test/develop locally, you can:

+a) Create a new bot and token for your local development
+b) Stop the Fly instance with `fly scale count 0`, and later start with `fly scale count 1`

 ## Might implement later

 - `/new [channelName]` command to quickly create new channels